Austin College Bulletin 2020-2021

 Career resources include career development literature, an informative website, and specific job and internship listings posted on Handshake, a career portal that personalizes student’s career recommendations and connects students—no matter where they live—to local, national, and international companies, as well as Austin College alumni.
 Career Services also provides access to FOCUS2 On-Line Career Management System.
 This program is available online and assists in assessing interests, personality, values, and skills identifying possible occupations related to a student’s profile.
 Career Services coordinates visits by employment recruiters and graduate/professional schools, giving undergraduates, employers, and schools a forum for interaction and discussion.
 In addition, Career Services conducts studies in employment patterns of graduates to assist current students in predicting what opportunities may be available for them.

 Experiential learning opportunities are an integral way for students to gain insight into the world of work, explore vocation, and participate in servant leadership.
 Through Career Services, students may receive assistance in developing these off-campus experiences through the Career Study Off-Campus program, an academic internship program, and the GO Global Outreach Fellowship, an opportunity to serve abroad in the summer.
 Additionally, the service provides guidance on finding additional internship opportunities.
 More information about these unique experiential programs may be found under Off-Campus Opportunities of this Bulletin.

-Health Form Policy: The health forms packet is sent after the admission deposit is paid and must be completed and returned to the Adams Center, Suite 61629, prior to matriculation for new or returning students.
+Health Form Policy: The health forms packet is sent after the admission deposit is paid and must be completed and returned to Adams Center, Suite 61629, by July 1for new or returning students.
 This packet includes the following: